The Brant Waterways Foundation & the Grand River

 How Can You Help?

 Your assistance is greatly needed to realize TIRA’s objectives to provide world-class recreational opportunities and healthy natural spaces for generations to come.
-Brant Waterways Foundation is conducting a Major Gifts fundraising campaign to help fund these important project.
+Brant Waterways Foundation is conducting a fundraising campaign to help fund these important project.

 Contributions will go towards local projects and have a significant impact helping us to protect, preserve, restore and improve the natural assets of the Grand.

-Please consider getting involved in the campaign or donating today to help kick off the next wave of transformational projects and become an integral part of the next 30 years of this legacy.
+Click on the video below for more information then please consider getting involved in the campaign or donating today to help kick off the next wave of transformational projects and become an integral part of the next 30 years of this legacy.